astranet/meshRPC/README.md

 ENTRYPOINT ["greeter"]
 ```

 A similar [Dockerfile](https://github.com/astranet/meshRPC/tree/master/example/mesh_api/Dockerfile) has been made for `mesh_api` too.
-It just exposes both ports instead of one.
-Note - for real apps you should vendoring or Go modules instead of simple go get.
+Note: for real apps you should use vendoring or Go modules instead of simple `go get` in Dockefile.

-To get both containers as we built it, use
+To get both containers that we've built, use

 ```
 $ docker pull docker.direct/meshrpc/example/greeter
 $ docker pull docker.direct/meshrpc/example/mesh_api
 ```

-### Usage: Docker Compose (also Docker Stack)
+#### Docker Stack (ex docker-compose)

-First, we need a `docker-compose.yml` that contains a simple definition.
-Here we use docker images generated before, and we set cluster node list using an environment variable `MESHRPC_CLUSTER_NODES`.
-We'll expose only `8282` port for the API Gateway.
-Virtual net allows to reference hosts by their nodes easily, however, if you want to use host net just make sure to avoid port collision for `mesh_api` and other nodes.
+First, we need `docker-compose.yml` that contains a simple definition.
+Here we use docker images generated from above, and we set cluster node list using an environment variable `MESHRPC_CLUSTER_NODES` that will be read by our example applications.
+We'll expose only `8282` port for the API Gateway access.
+Virtual net allows to reference nodes by their service names only, however, if you want to use host net just make sure to avoid port collision for `mesh_api` and other nodes, and use full addresses.

 ```yaml
 version: "3"